 “I’m with you so far, but…”

-What do the names of sets mean (like slinky, regular slinky, hybrid slinky and so on)
+What do the names of string sets mean? (like slinky, regular slinky, hybrid slinky etc)

 Different manufacturers have different naming conventions, but they are consistent within their own range.